Search by Keyword

 Think about how your surveillance system will be monitored.
 Will you simply record at all times, and only review the video when a problem occurs?
 Or will you have a dedicated employee watching for trouble?
 Also, with multiple surveillance system cameras, you have the option of connecting each to its own monitor, or combining multiple images onto one monitor.

 You also should decide whether your priority with your surveillance system is to deter potential crimes or to catch perpetrators.
-If you are more interested in deterring certain activities, large, visible cameras are your best bet.
-Trying to catch criminals without them being aware of it requires hidden surveillance system cameras, which cost more for hardware and for installation.
+If you are more interested in deterring certain activities, large, visible cameras are your best bet along with visible signage.
+Trying to catch criminals without them being aware of it requires hidden surveillance cameras, they usually cost more for hardware and for installation, but in recent years covert surveillance cameras have really made things easier.

 With these questions answered, you will be able to speak with more knowledge as you explore the range of surveillance system options.

 One of the newest trends in the surveillance system industry concerns digital recording.
 Only a few years ago, most closed-circuit TV systems were paired with the familiar VCR to record images.
-However, digital video recorders (DVRs), which record onto hard drives instead of tape, offering you complete control on how video is recorded, played back, and remotely viewed.
+However, Digital Video Recorders using analog signals from cameras were the next step recording to internal Hard Drives and now the next step is Network Video Recorders (NVRs), which also record onto hard drives but the signal coming in is not analog, but through and IP stream, offering you complete control on how video is recorded, played back, and remotely viewed.

-For businesses that do not want to change tapes constantly, DVRs definitely are the way to go.
-While security VCRs usually offer a time-lapse mode that lets them record for long periods of time, the resulting images are not a good record of events - they record only one snapshot every eight seconds, and require very high maintenance and have a very LOW ROI
+NVRs definitely are the way to go.
+Security VCRs were really advanced in their day and usually offered a time-lapse mode that let them record for long periods of time, the resulting images are not a good record of events - they record only one snapshot every eight seconds, and require very high maintenance and have a very LOW ROI and most of the time unusable video

-To get higher quality, you need to change tapes every day or more often.
-DVRs, on the other hand, can record for months.
+To get higher quality, you needed to change tapes every day or more often.
+NVRs, on the other hand, can record for months on to multiple Hard Drives that are now available 2TB in size .

 Rough costs for a complete, installed surveillance system is $500 to $1,000 per camera, plus the cost of your recording device.
-Good DVRs generally start at $1800 to $2,500 and get more expensive with the Resolution you desire and more HDDs you add.
+Good NVRs generally start at $2,500 and get more expensive with the features you desire and more HDDs you require.
+However we offer our High end Surlytics software platform called a Video Management System that can operate a Mom and Pop store to Multi million camera solution.

-With even a modest upfront investment, surveillance systems will shrink the long-term problem of theft.
+With even a modest upfront investment, surveillance systems will shrink the long-term problem of theft, but are only 1 part in the whole process.

 Security Cameras are one of the best ways to monitor your home or office.
 First you must decide whether you need an indoor or an outdoor system and whether or not to use closed-circuit (CCTV) or wireless cameras, Please note: Most wireless cameras require a (CLOS) Clear Line Of Sight for proper transmission of video signals.
-Day or night use will also affect the type of camera you by, some have built in infra-red that allow them to 'see' in the dark, others are infrared sensitive.
+Day or night use will also affect the type of camera you by, some have built in infra-red that allow them to see in the dark, others are infrared sensitive, but require a additional light source.

 Consider the following when choosing a CCTV camera